Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Problem Description

-At each decision epoch $e$, the company has to decide either to wait for more parcels to arrive or to dispatch the vehicle delivering a subset of the parcels available at the depot.
-No preemptive return is allowed, i.e., the vehicle comes back to the depot only once all parcels on board are delivered to the corresponding customers.
+At each decision epoch $e$, the company has to decide whether to wait for more parcels to arrive or to dispatch the vehicle delivering a subset of the parcels available at the depot.
+No preemptive return is allowed, i.e., the vehicle comes back to the depot only once all parcels on board are delivered to the corresponding customers. \cite{ulmer2019preemptive} investigate the benefit of allowing preemptive depot returns to integrate dynamic requests into delivery routes.
+The results showed that benefits are marginal.